 screenshots of Marathon Rubicon, the new Marathon: Infinity mod.
 And Bungie’s Web site

-with new info and artwork related to Halo, the game coming out later this year for Xbox, and sometime later than that for PC and Mac.
+has been updated with new info and artwork related to Halo, the game coming out later this year for Xbox, and sometime later than that for PC and Mac.

 Closer to home